JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tips/real-estate/index.md

 leadin: |
     **Where is my code?** 🧐

     More and more tool windows stealing our beloved editor real-estate.
 Use the _Hide all tool windows_ action to quickly hide and restore the currently shown tool windows.
-Another great alternative is our _Distraction Free_ mode! 🧠
+Another great alternative<!--more--> is our _Distraction Free_ mode! 🧠

     ### See Also
     - [Rider - Working with Tool Windows](https://www.jetbrains.com/help/rider/Tool_Windows.html)